5parkp1ug/5parkp1ug-old.github.io/content/pages/about.md

 ---
-title: about
+title: About Me
 slug: about
 draft: false
 ---
-this is test about a new page
+This is about me page.
+You will get to know about me!!!! :)